 A tutorial on how to load native lazy-loading images earlier in Safari and Firefox.
 Speed up page loading while keeping visitors from seeing loading images.

-The various web browsers focus on different priorities and user experience trade-offs in their lazy-loading image implementations.
+Web browsers has different priorities and user experience trade-offs in their lazy-loading image implementations.
 Firefox and Safari vastly different to Chrome.

 IPFS splits files into chunks.
 Smarter splitting points in HTML files can create more reusable/deduplicatd chunks with higher availability.

-Established top-level domain resolves faster than the newfangled .blog top-level domain.
+Traditional and established top-level domain resolves faster than the newfangled .blog top-level domain.
 Unsurprising, but worrisome.

-Make a meaningful impact on your website visitors’ low-bandwidth user experience with semi-progressive JPEG loading.
+Make a meaningful improvement in user experience for your website visitors, especially those with slow internet, with semi-progressive JPEG loading.

 You must implement the Beacon API the way WebKit deems to be “the right way” to make it work on iOS, Safari, and WebKit browsers.

 The majority of websites don’t compress their favicon files despite an impressive average file size reduction of over 70 %.

 How can mass-copying pages from web publishers without a license not be mass-copyright infringement?
 The weird copyright law exemption that enables AMP Caches.